ramandeep-singh-1983/ngx-powerbi/README.md

 ## Installation

-This library has a peer dependency on the official Microsoft [powerbi-client](https://www.npmjs.com/package/powerbi-client) library so install that first:
+This library has a peer dependency on the official Microsoft [powerbi-client](https://www.npmjs.com/package/powerbi-client) library so the same should be installed first:
 NPM:

 ```